roc-streaming/roc-toolkit/docs/sphinx/manuals/roc_recv.rst

 The following environment variables are supported:

 NO_COLOR
-    Terminal coloring is automatically detected.
-This environment variable can be set to non-empty string to disable terminal coloring.
+    By default, terminal coloring is automatically detected.
+This environment variable can be set to a non-empty string to disable terminal coloring.
+It has lower precedence than ``--color`` option.

 FORCE_COLOR
-    Terminal coloring is automatically detected.
+    By default, terminal coloring is automatically detected.
 This environment variable can be set to a positive integer to enable/force terminal coloring.
+It has lower precedence than  ``NO_COLOR`` variable and ``--color`` option.

 SEE ALSO
 ========